 But I digress.

 The Community Collection

 Agincourt’s 1915 public library building included a gallery — largely, I have to admit, because there was a substantial amount of unassigned volume at the back of the ground floor; space likely to be windowless and marginally rentable; I could show you multiple examples in Fargo-Moorhead.
-Justification seemed in order, so I conjured a public collection of art and gradually built the necessary backstory to give it meaning in 1915 and for the long term.
+Justification seemed in order, so I conjured a public collection of art and gradually built the necessary backstory to give it meaning in 1915.

 It was the redoubtable Amity Burroughs Flynn who had organized the G.A.R.
 Exhibit of 1912 (drawn from private art collections throughout the city) and it was she who cajoled those collectors into letting those works be the seed for what came to be the Community Collection.
-Frankly I was damned proud of her and more than pleased to let her out of the shadows.
+Frankly I was damned proud of her and more than pleased for her to emerge from the shadows.

 So now I’ve had to compose another caption for recent additions, something short and clear, that will trip lightly off the tongue of the mind’s ear.
 [Too many metaphors there?]
 It now will read:

 [From the Community Collection, a public trust in Agincourt, Iowa]

 I like that phrase — Public Trust — and what it implies.
 Not only as a legal document, signed, attested, and filed at the Fennimore county Court House, but also in the broader sense of community‘s second meaning: the fellowship that comes from shared goals.
 That is the fictional community I hope to have created and the virtual community we ourselves need to reaffirm after January 20th.